-The Title IX Coordinator and Director of Equal Opportunity presented 28 sessions of Responsible Employee Training during the 2019 calendar year.
+The Title IX Coordinator and Director of Equal Opportunity presented three face to face sessions of Responsible Employee Training and two Zoom sessions of Sexual Misconduct Reporting Obligations Training during the 2020 calendar year.
 These sessions represent a mix of sessions open to the University community and those scheduled for specific departments and staffs.
-These trainings were also offered online through an interactive module as well as a recorded and live-streamed broadcast.
+These trainings were also offered online through an on-demand interactive module that 546 employees completed.